 1/2 cup chilled unsalted butter, cut into 1/4-inch pieces*

 1/2 cup chopped dates

-Preheat oven to 425 degrees F. Lightly spray a large baking sheet with vegetable-oil cooking spray.
+Preheat oven to 425 degrees F. Place oven rack in middle of oven.
+Lightly spray a large baking sheet with vegetable-oil cooking spray.

 Note: Scones can be cut into any shape you desire.